 Sadly the message is still valid.
 The federal US election of 2016 has reminded we who survived the 1980s of just how quickly our reality can be upended.
 Queer folk, minorities, anyone oppressed for their ethnicity, heritage, financial situation, or personal beliefs will be ignored if unheard.
 Our stories, our voices, must be heard.
 Our history must be shared and preserved.
 The lessons we learned must not be lost.

-With that in mind, I have decided to offer my version of the message, updated, as part of my Pride With a Touch of Snark shop at CafePress.
+With that in mind, I have decided to offer my version of the message, updated, as part of my shop at CafePress.
 The Pink Triangle is a large element as a reminder of the source of the phrase and its potency.
 Please note that the bulk of the selling price goes to Cafepress for custom production of your order and all the back-end work involved in processing your order.
-Our Designer Royalty for each t-shirt sold is just $3.00.
-It joins dozens of other designs that express queer pride and support my work as an independent Creative.
+It joins other designs that express queer pride and support my work as an independent Creative.

 ** Related Posts: